gyetvaitamas/gen-art/README.md

 Upper limit of the rule for generating random value.

+__Use pre-defined rules__

+Using the pre-defined rules what you adding in the source.

+__Hard randomize__

+Wildcard values, randomization feature.
+Might result bad / boring samples.

 ## Notes
 It is saving the process configuration in the bin/data/configs.txt file __after__ you close the program.